Adventure-Terraria-Server-Project/AdvancedCircuits-Plugin/tshock/Advanced Circuits/ReadMe.txt

 Changelog
 --------------------------------------------------------------
+Version 1.0.4 [23.10.2012]
+  -Fixed a rare bug where World Metadata were sometimes not validated correctly for Timers.
+  -Improved World Metadata validation.

 Version 1.0.3 [03.10.2012]
   -The version tree 1.0 is from now on considered stable.
   -Added some unit tests to ensure that no further bugs are